All Products

 4. In the upper-right corner of the public asset list, click the image.png icon.

-5. In the upper-right corner of the Internet Firewall tab, click Download Task Management to view the download progress.
+5. In the upper-right corner of the Internet Firewall tab, click Download Task Management to check the download progress.
 After the task is complete, click Download in the Actions column.

 Warning

-Disabling Internet firewall protection for a public asset means Cloud Firewall can no longer manage its traffic.
-This may expose the asset to risks such as malicious attacks and data breaches.
+Disabling internet firewall protection stops Cloud Firewall from managing an asset's traffic, which may expose it to risks such as malicious attacks and data breaches.
 Proceed with caution.

 1. Log on to the Cloud Firewall console.

-2. In the left navigation pane, click Firewall.
+2. In the left-side navigation pane, click Firewall.

 3. On the Internet Firewall tab, click the IPv4 or IPv6 tab.
-Find the public asset for which you want to disable protection in the list, and click Disable Protection in the Actions column.
+In the public asset list, find the asset that you want to unprotect and click Disable Protection in the Actions column.